 Our chemical treatments and equipment ensure that the purified water has the characteristics needed to avoid harming the system.
 Maintaining a balance requires regular monitoring of the chemical levels.
 With proper monitoring, you can be assured that the chemicals added to the process water will successfully prevent corrosion and freezing.

 When looking for water for a specific process, the cost will depend on the type of treatment.
-Possible components and chemicals for cooling towers, for instance, could include:
+Possible components and chemicals for cooling towers could include:

 Process water has multiple applications throughout manufacturing plants.
 While using purification plants can successfully treat water for use in food, beverage and pharmaceuticals, this may not suffice for other uses around a plant.
 Treating the water for use in closed loop chiller or heating systems, cooling towers and boilers provides additional protections these systems require.